USMLE Step 1 Study Schedules: 3-Month, 6-Month, and 12-Month Plans (2026)

 - When to test: When your NBME passing probability is consistently high (85%+) with comfortable margin, and your score is not still actively rising.
 Do not test while on an upward trajectory if you can extend your window.
 Give that trajectory time to play out.

-Common Pitfalls by Timeline
+Planning Errors by Timeline

 3-Month Plan Pitfalls